Gravity-SDOHCC/gravity-sdoh-cp-server/README.md

 ```bash
 mvn clean spring-boot:run -Pboot
 ```
 Server will then be accessible at http://localhost:8080/ and eg. http://localhost:8080/fhir/metadata.
-Remember to adjust you overlay configuration in the application.yaml to eg.
+Remember to adjust you overlay configuration in the application.yaml to the following:

 ```yaml
     tester: